Generalized Von Neumann Universe and Non-Well-Founded Sets: Preliminaries

 \subsection{Introduction}

 The investigation of non-well-founded sets began with the work of Mirimanoff in 1917 \cite{Mirimanoff}.
 A number of axiomatic systems of non-well-founded sets such as AFA (by Aczel, Forti and Honsell \cite{Aczel}), SAFA (by Scott), FAFA (by Finsler), and BAFA (by Boffa), have been proposed thereafter.
 These systems introduce non-well-founded sets by replacing the axiom of regularity with separate anti-foundation axioms.
 The main problem with these systems is that they lack precise mathematical descriptions for non-well-founded sets.
-As the result, non-well-founded sets are not rigorously defined and the exact process to generate them is unclear.
+As a result, non-well-founded sets are not rigorously defined and the exact process to generate them is unclear.

-In this paper, we will present a model for precisely defining the non-well-founded sets based on the notion of limit of formulas and generating them by enlarging the von Neumann universe.
-First, we show that $V$ is incomplete because it does not have limit ordinal ranks, a fact that is of fundamental importance because it implies that non-well-founded sets are necessarily existent and should be added to $V$ as the limit ordinal ranks.
-Furthermore, limits of finite structures and formulas along with an algebraic system to handle the limit operations are given to provide enough mathematical power for describing non-well-founded sets.
-Consequently, the new complete universe of sets known as the total universe (\ref{TotalHierarchy}) can be shown to be a model of ZF minus the axiom of regularity and free of Russell's paradox.
-The axiom of regularity is invalid even in defining the well-founded sets (section \ref{SectionConclusion}).
-Finally, we show that the total universe can be generated from the full spectrum of power set operations.
+In this paper, we will present a model for precisely defining the non-well-founded sets based on the notion of limit of formulas and the enlarged von Neumann universe ($V$).
+First, we show that $V$ is incomplete because it does not have limit ordinal ranks, a fact that is of fundamental importance because it implies that non-well-founded sets necessarily exist and should be added to $V$ as the limit ordinal ranks.
+Furthermore, limits of finite structures and formulas along with an algebra to handle the limit operations are given to provide enough mathematical rigor for describing non-well-founded sets.
+Consequently, the expanded universe of sets known as the total universe (\ref{TotalHierarchy}) is shown to be a model of ZF minus the axiom of regularity and free of Russell's paradox.
+The axiom of regularity is invalid in any system consistent with ZF set theory and even fails to define the well-founded sets (section \ref{SectionConclusion}).